16 min read

 Step 5: Create your Lead Form

-Time to create you lead form.
+Time to create your lead form.
 This is the form people will see when they click on your ad.
 To get started, click the Create Lead Form button in the Instant Form section and name your form.
 This will make it easier to find later when you start creating multiple campaigns and forms.

 Leave the More Volume default form type selected.